-In Seville, admire the beautiful architecture of the Real Alcazar, tour the Seville Cathedral, and stroll the alleys of Barrio Santa Cruz, the Jewish Quarter, where you will also find great places to eat.
+Some of the best things to do in Seville include admiring the beautiful architecture of the Real Alcazar, touring the Seville Cathedral, and strolling the alleys of Barrio Santa Cruz, the Jewish Quarter, where you will also find great places to eat.

 Visit the Plaza de España, which is one of the iconic landmarks in the city.
 Then take a tour of the Tower of Gold, and enjoy a cruise on the Guadalquivir River.
 Explore the neighborhood of Triana, known for flamenco, local markets, and more.

 Go on a day trip from Seville to Gibraltar.
 If Gibraltar does not appeal, there are many other day trips from Seville from which to pick: Granada, Cordoba, or Ronda, for example.

 From sightseeing and shopping to dining, there’s something for everyone in Gibraltar.
 Make sure you check out the Rock of Gibraltar, one of the most iconic landmarks in the world.
 This massive limestone monolith is a must-see for any visitor to Gibraltar.